Frequently Asked Questions

 Is my medical information safe?

-Your details will be treated with utmost security and confidentiality.
+Your details will be treated with the utmost security and confidentiality.
 Your doctor’s office will happily tell you about their particular data protection methods.

 Participating providers will be able to share key medical information.
 But you can opt-out of this if you prefer.
 You can also choose to have your name and any other information removed at any time by calling the Medicare number below.